 Level of Security

 There are now options, be it DIY or store-bought, where you can hide the litter box out of sight!
 While this is great news for us, not every cat will enjoy this.
-Some have platforms or raised entry ways which can be an issue for a feline who is over the age of 10.
-This of course depends on their own individual health and athletic ability.
+Some have platforms or raised entryways which can be an issue for a feline who is over the age of 10.
+This, of course, depends on their own individual health and athletic ability.
 An older cat who has trouble jumping will not like this.
-This may result in peeing and pooing outside the box.
+This may result in peeing and pooping outside the box.
 Both you and your kitty will not be happy about that!

 Number of Cats